08dipshikha/CppND-Capstone-Snake-Game/README.md

 ### `The project makes use of references in function declarations.`

-> The project has a function to set the speed of the snake. (game.cpp line 22) This function also makes sure the game begins once the speed of the snake is set and the following initializing of snake constructor is made.
+> The project has a function to set the speed of the snake which passes the snake speed by referencenin the function `SetSpeed(float &speed)`(game.cpp line 22).
+This function also makes sure the game begins once the speed of the snake is set and the following initializing of snake constructor is made.
 This hence sets the member varaible `speed_`.

 ### 6